DevOps Lessons for Data Science

 Docker for Data Science

-Docker is an increasingly popular tool in the software development and data science world that allows for the easy capture and sharing of the environment around code.
-While Docker itself doesn’t solve these problems, it’s increasingly popular to use Docker in a data science context, which is why Chapter 6 is a basic introduction to what Docker is and how to use it.
+Docker is a software development tool that makes it easy to capture and share the environment around code.
+It is increasingly popular in data science contexts, so Chapter 6 is a basic introduction to what Docker is and how to use it.

-Each chapter in this section has a lab so you can get hands-on experience implementing DevOps best practices in your data science projects.
+Each chapter in this part of the book has a lab so you can get hands-on experience implementing DevOps best practices in your data science projects.

-In the labs, you’ll stand up a website to explore the Palmer Penguins dataset, especially the relationship between penguin bill length and mass.
+You’ll create a website in the labs to explore the Palmer Penguins dataset, especially the relationship between penguin bill length and mass.
 Your website will include pages on exploratory data analysis and model building.
-This website will automatically build and deploy based on changes in a git repo.
+This website will automatically build and deploy based on changes in a Git repo.

 You’ll also create a Shiny app that visualizes model predictions and an API that hosts the model and provides real-time predictions to the app.
 Additionally, you’ll get to practice putting that API inside a Docker Container to see how using Docker can make your life easier when moving code around.

-For more details on exactly what you’ll do in each chapter, see Appendix C.
+For more details on precisely what you’ll do in each chapter, see Appendix C.

 1. If you enjoy this introduction, I strongly recommend The Phoenix Project by Gene Kim, Kevin Behr, and George Spafford.
 It’s a novel about implementing DevOps principles.
 A good friend described it as, “a trashy romance novel about DevOps”.
 It’s a very fun read.↩︎